-4 top holiday travel tips for type 2 diabetes
+4 top travel tips for type 2 diabetes

 Less stress.
 More merry.

-The holiday season can be wonderful — and not-so wonderfully stressful, especially when you’re managing type 2 diabetes.
-Regular schedules and routines are interrupted by travel, social events, and a seemingly endless array of tempting sweet treats.
-Want to stay on track while savoring the season?
+Traveling for work or pleasure can be wonderful — and not-so wonderfully stressful, especially when you’re managing type 2 diabetes.
+Regular schedules and routines are interrupted by social events and a seemingly endless array of tempting sweet treats.
+Want to stay on track while traveling?
 Use our quick tips to stay grounded and healthy.

 1. Plan ahead